bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/capslock_doc.md

 {% include info.html
 title="Beware spoilers!"
 icon="fa-solid fa-lock-open"
 content="This article contains heavy spoilers and was discovered earlier than it was supposed to be.
-It is unsure when we will receive an update on the situation."
+It is unsure when and if we will receive an update on the situation."
 %}

 ![Buff m8](https://raw.githubusercontent.com/bmth-arg-wiki/wiki-assets/main/m8/mad_m8.png)